 Following the Initial Public Offering (IPO) in March 2004, the Belgian State held 50% plus one of Proximus' ordinary shares and voting rights.
-As at 31 December 2020, the Belgian State owned 53.51%.
+As of 31 May 2023, the Belgian State owned 53.51%.

 Accordingly, the Belgian State will continue to have the power to determine matters submitted for a vote of shareholders, including the ability to control the outcome of certain corporate actions such as dividend policy, mergers and other extraordinary transactions.
 The Belgian State also has the power to appoint and dismiss the directors, but it must comply with legal and statutory requirements such as, for example, the appointment of independent directors.
-The interests of the Belgian State in deciding these matters and the factors it considers in exercising its votes could be different from the interests of Proximus' other shareholders or creditors such as the Noteholders.
+The interests of the Belgian State in deciding director appointments, dividend policy, mergers and other matters and the factors it considers in exercising its votes could be different from the interests of Proximus' other shareholders or creditors such as the Noteholders.